 It is an ice-cold criticism of both jingoistic American beer commercials and the commercialization of war.
 It’s funny because while we no longer have a draft, we also no longer have good American beer.
 It’s also funny because we, the audience, cannot dodge the fact that Frank is afraid of Black people.
-Such comedy forces us to externally laugh, while internally wrestling with the guilt.
+Such comedy forces us to externally laugh, while internally wrestling with the guilt—which makes it funnier.

 “Hey, my man, I ran out of gas,” says the overly courteous pimp.

 “Don’t make eye contact” Frank tells his son, as the sweat begins to drip from his beanie.

 “Can you help a brother out?”
 The pimp waves an empty gas canister, and begins to walk towards Frank’s car.
 “Don’t kill me!
 I have a family!” screams Frank, as he speeds past the pimp in a nervous blur of prejudice and paranoia.

 This doesn’t immediately sound funny.
 But when you impose racial humor into the incongruous framework of ’70s Hanna-Barbera, it transforms a criminally ignorant form of racial profiling into smartly executed satire.